panoply/spx/readme.md

 #### `pjax:request`

-Fires after a request has been made.
-You can access the parsed response document via `target`and made adjustments where necessary.
+Fires after a request has completed.
+You can access the parsed response document via `target`and make adjustments where necessary.

 #### `pjax:cache`